 Despite what many people think, Pit Bulls are loving, devoted family dogs.
 Lefty proved that when one night intruders broke into his house and were stealing his owners possessions.
 Defending his home and protecting his owners, Lefty charged and was shot in the shoulder by the intruder.
 Undaunted, Lefty attacked the intruder, chasing him away.

 With many of their possessions stolen by the intruder, the family did not have the money to pay for Lefty's vet bills.
 Happily, the community rallied and raised enough money for Lefty's treatment.
 Though his leg had to be amputated, he tools around his home like he was born that way.

 Labrador Retrievers are naturally strong swimmers; fourteen month old children are not.
 So when Stanley Drauch accidentally fell into his backyard swimming, the family's Black Lab, Bear, jumped right in after him.
 Maneuvering his body so that Stanley's head rested on his back, Bear was dog paddling toward the edge of the pool when Stanley's mom came out to find him laying on the dog's back in the pool.
 Thankfully, Stanley was fine and his parents have installed a fence around the pool.

 If you have not read this book, you should.
+I absolutely loved it.
 It is the true story of a diphtheria outbreak in Nome, Alaska and the courageous actions taken by men and their sled dogs to get the citizens of Nome the medicine they need before it's too late.

 Dogs give us so much.
 It's time we gave back in kind.
 So if you're thinking about getting a pet, consider a rescue.
 You won't be disappointed.
 Please also do remember to spay or neuter your pet.